mothership-ec/cog-mothership-commerce/readme.md

 * Add comments to all columns in database tables
 * Add all the Entities
 * Add event listener to set discount amounts on items
+* Implement stock locations on order item entity when ready

 ## Suggestions